apache/airflow/docs/apache-airflow/best-practices.rst

 .. versionadded:: 2.4

-A bit more involved but with significantly less overhead, security, stability problems is to use the :class:`airflow.providers.standard.core.operators.python.ExternalPythonOperator``.
+A bit more involved but with significantly less overhead, security, stability problems is to use the :class:`airflow.providers.standard.operators.python.ExternalPythonOperator``.
 In the modern TaskFlow approach described in :doc:`/tutorial/taskflow`. this also can be done with decorating your callable with ``@task.external_python`` decorator (recommended way of using the operator).
 It requires, however, that you have a pre-existing, immutable Python environment, that is prepared upfront.
-Unlike in :class:`airflow.providers.standard.core.operators.python.PythonVirtualenvOperator` you cannot add new dependencies to such pre-existing environment.
+Unlike in :class:`airflow.providers.standard.operators.python.PythonVirtualenvOperator` you cannot add new dependencies to such pre-existing environment.
 All dependencies you need should be added upfront in your environment and available in all the workers in case your Airflow runs in a distributed environment.